SENATE BILL 83

 OPPOSE

-Senate Bill 83 is another sweeping attempt by Ohio legislators to mimic the worst impulses of the Florida government by importing extremist gag orders targeting higher education.
-This latest attack on honest education, diversity, equity, and inclusion, worker rights, and Asian culture is an affront to all who believe in honest, inclusive education and a multiracial democracy.
+The so-called "Higher Education Enhancement Act" is another sweeping attempt by Ohio legislators to mimic the worst impulses of the Florida government by importing extremist gag orders intended to DESTROY, not ENHANCE higher education.
+Deeply rooted in Culture War ideology, this attack on academic freedom can harm students, cause irreversible damage to our institutions of higher education, and devastate Ohio.
+SB 83 is an affront to all who believe in honest, inclusive education and Ohio's future.

-Rather than cultivating learning environments that help students understand complicated aspects of our shared history, uncomfortable truths, and complex systems of power, SB 83 casts an all too familiar chilling effect on education that whitewashes history, sanitizes the truth, and perpetuates discrimination and hate.
+Rather than cultivating learning environments that help students understand complicated aspects of our shared history, uncomfortable truths, and complex systems of power, SB 83 whitewashes history, sanitizes the truth, and reduces lived experiences around race and identity to "controversial beliefs and policies".

-Rather than cultivating learning environments that help students understand complicated aspects of our shared history, uncomfortable truths, and complex systems of power, SB 83 casts an all too familiar chilling effect on education that whitewashes history, sanitizes the truth, and perpetuates discrimination and hate.
+Rather than cultivating learning environments that help students understand complicated aspects of our shared history, uncomfortable truths, and complex systems of power, SB 83 whitewashes history, sanitizes the truth, and reduces lived experiences around race and identity to "controversial beliefs and policies".

 What have coalition partners said about SB 83?